awsdocs/aws-doc-sdk-examples/basics_scenarios/s3_batch/README.md

 11. **Delete Job Tags**: Provides the option to delete the tags associated with the S3 Batch job.

 12. **Cleanup Resources**: Provides the option to delete the created S3 bucket, its contents, and the CloudFormation stack to clean up resources used in the scenario.

-Overall, this Amazon S3 batch code example is a resource for developers new to S3 batch functionality and the AWS SDK.